dimitarpg13/langchain_tutorial/LangChainUseCases.md

 ### Chat models

 Large Language Models (LLMs) are ML models used in a wide range of language-related tasks such as text generaton, translation, summarization, question answering, and more, without task-specific fine tuning for every scenario.
+LLMs are typically accessed through a chat model interface that takes a list of messages as input and returns a message as an output.